 The E-waste Grants Program is a competitive grants program to assist in the development of sustainable processes for recovery, recycling, and demanufacturing of scrap computers and electronics.
 Funding for this program is generated by the sale of state-owned computers that are no longer needed by the agency that purchased them.

 The grant fund accumulated a large enough balance to begin awarding grants in 2006, and grants have been awarded annually since then.
-Applications are submitted directly to ADEQ.
+Applications are submitted directly to DEQ.
 Final approval is through the Arkansas Legislative Council Review Committee.